unahouExosite/docs/portals/README.md

 ##### Request

-* Request body is a [portal object](#portal-object).
+* Request body is a [Portal object](#portal-object).
 Currently only the following keys may be included:
-    * `"planId"` - portals plan ID from signup page, e.g. https://portals.exosite.com/signup?plan=3676938388.
-Plan must allow free signups.(optional)
+    * `"planId"` - Portals plan ID from the signup page, e.g. https://portals.exosite.com/signup?plan=3676938388, optional.
+Plan must allow free signups.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

 * Requires authentication.

 ##### Response

-* `201 Created`: Returned along with a body containing a [portal object](#portal-object) if the portal is created successfully.
+* `201 Created`: Returned along with a body containing a [Portal object](#portal-object) if the Portal was created successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to create the portal.
+    * Returned if the caller does not have permission to create the Portal.

 ##### Example